rishabpoh/test/Track2BlogPost.md

 ## Deprecation notice

-The legacy versions of each library remain supported and will be updated on an exceptional basis, such as a security vulnerability.
-Versions being deprecated include .NET v11, Java v11, Python v2, JavaScript v10, and all other previous versions.
+The legacy versions of each client library in .NET, Java, Python, and JavaScript will be deprecated.
+They will only be updated on an exceptional basis, such as a security vulnerability.

 Note that we have officially moved off our old GitHub repo links.
 The table below shows the mapping from the old repos to the new repos.